Moominvalley in November: Plot

-Set in the final days of autumn and the approach of winter, various characters begin to experience a change within themselves and decide to travel to Moominvalley where they can visit the Moomins.
-First amongst them is Toft, a small orphan who lives alone in a docked boat under the tarpaulin, and who has often dreamed about the Moomins despite the fact that he has never met them.
+Set in the final days of autumn, various characters begin to experience a change within themselves and decide to travel to Moominvalley where they can visit the Moomins.
+First is Toft, a small orphan who lives alone in a docked boat under a tarpaulin, He has often dreamed about the Moomins, but has never met them.
 Secondly is Fillyjonk, a woman who is usually obsessed with everything being neat and tidy, but who has an epiphany after suffering an accident and decides to "see people.
 People who talked and were pleasant and went in and out and filled the whole day so that there was no time for terrible thoughts".
 The Hemulen similarly begins to question his lifestyle, realising that his life as a collector and organiser of things simply isn't necessary, whilst a senile old man who cannot remember his own name but who calls himself Grandpa-Grumble decides to go to the "Happy Valley" that he remembers from the past.
-Alongside these figures, Mymble also decides to visit the Moomins in order to see her sister Little My whom they have adopted, and Snufkin also returns, realising that the valley is the place where he can gain inspiration to write a song.
+Alongside these figures, Mymble decides to visit the Moomins in order to see her sister Little My whom they have adopted, and Snufkin also returns, realising that the valley is the place where he can gain inspiration to write a song.

 When they all arrive, they discover that the Moomin family have left their house, and so they all settle in to wait for their return.
-Soon, their conflicting personalities begin to cause friction, with the Fillyjonk trying to tell the others what they should do:
+Soon, their conflicting personalities begin to cause friction, with the Fillyjonk trying to tell the others what they should do.

-Suddenly Fillyjonk shouted: 'You musn't touch old leaves!
-They're dangerous!
-They're full of putrefaction!'
-She dashed to the front of the veranda with the blankets trailing behind her.
-'Bacteria!' she screamed.
-'Worms!
-Maggots!
-Creepy-crawlies!
-Don't touch them!'
-The Hemulen went on raking.
-He screwed up his stubborn, innocent face and repeated loudly: 'I'm making the place look nice, for Moominpappa.'

 Toft finds an old microbiology textbook, and misinterpreting it as a story, creates a monster in his imagination known as the Creature, which appears to develop a life of its own.
 Meanwhile, Grandpa-Grumble becomes obsessed with both fishing in a nearby stream that he insists is actually a brook as well as with meeting the Ancestor, a three-hundred-year-old Moomin who he is told by Mymble hibernates in the stove.
-After becoming terrified that there are insects in the house, Fillyjonk locks herself in the kitchen and, in an attempt to be more like Moominmamma and therefore liked by the others, cooks for them and tries to look after the motherless Toft, who is enlisted by the Hemulen into helping build a treehouse for Moominpappa, whom he is increasingly admiring.
+After becoming terrified that there are insects in the house, Fillyjonk locks herself in the kitchen and, in an attempt to be more like Moominmamma and therefore liked by the others, cooks for them and tries to look after the motherless Toft, who is enlisted by the Hemulen into helping build a treehouse for Moominpappa.